microsoft/vscode-docs/docs/editor/terminal-shell-integration.md

 ### Command navigation

 The commands detected by shell integration feed into the command navigation feature (`ctrl/cmd+up`, `ctrl/cmd+down`) to give it more reliable command positions.
-This feature enables quick navigation between commands and selection of their output.
+This feature allows for quick navigation between commands and selection of their output.

 ### Run recent command